-These easy Whole30 Pineapple Pork Chops are a delicious Instant Pot/Pressure Cooker weeknight dinner made in under 30 minutes, served with cauliflower rice.
-Paleo, Gluten Free, Family Friendly!
+These easy Paleo and Whole30 Pineapple Pork Chops are a delicious Instant Pot/Pressure Cooker weeknight dinner!
+It’s made in under 30 minutes, then served with cauliflower rice and slices of lime.
+It’s super family-friendly (my kids are obsessed with it!) and absolutely delicious!
+And be sure you read the time-saving tips below!

 You might be wondering…

-A few *AWESOME* time-saving tips I always use for this Whole30 Pineapple Pork recipe:
+A few *AWESOME* time-saving tips when making Whole30 Instant Pot Pineapple Pork recipe:

 1. Use frozen pineapple (just make sure it doesn’t have added sugar).